 On Saturday, alumni returned to the Sky Deck for a reunion jazz brunch, where they sipped mimosas, nibbled breakfast treats, and took in the sounds of a New Orleans-style brass band.

-“We are thrilled to welcome alumni into this space,” said UC Hastings Chief Development Officer Eric Dumbleton.
+“We are thrilled to welcome alumni into this space,” said UC Law SF Chief Development Officer Eric Dumbleton.
 “This is exactly what we envisioned when we built this space – having a place for students, alumni and faculty to gather for events.”